 4. Small Towns

 I’m a big city person.
 I love the hustle and bustle and the mix of people that live and travel to big cities.
 But lately I’ve been a bit underwhelmed by visiting only big cities so it was a great change of pace to see the other side.
 My immediate impression after departing from Dublin is that I really appreciated visiting these small Irish towns and villages.
-They’re quaint, charming and quiet.
+While there are tons of things to do in Dublin, these towns are quaint, charming and quiet.
 Places like Wexford or Waterford in the Southeast of Ireland are often left out of a traditional tour and I was happy see the history, architecture, and culture of each city.
 While these towns lack the energy and nightlife of the bigger cities, I found the day-time charm to be worth the compromise for small town life.